-If you are struggling with any of the issues raised in this story, please contact the eating disorders charity b-eat on 0808 801 0677.
+If you are struggling with any of the issues raised in this story, please contact the Butterfly foundation for eating disorders on 1800 33 4673

 Jennifer*, a 16-year-old from the UK, says it took about five months to notice her body odour was changing.
 "I'd definitely say my body odour was stronger, smelled worse, and came on faster than when I was eating normally," she says.
 According to her, she began to smell "fishy".